Self-provisioning of users

 Starting in DWB 6.7, the Workstation supports user authentication through username and password.

 While the certificate-based authentication/authorization will still work for your setup, it is highly recommended to migrate to the newer credentials-based authentication.
 In the newer approach, your Workstation users authenticate themselves through the Adobe Identity Management System (IMS).
-Before they can use the Workstation, they need to be given access to the features through the Admin Console (formerly known as Enterprise Dashboard) by the administrator of the organization.
+Before they can use the Workstation, they need to be given access to the features through the Admin Console by the administrator of the organization.

 The new authentication and user provisioning model helps in: